amitmse/in_Python_/Logistic Regression/README.md

 		Issue: correlation with own lag (stock price today linked with yesterday's price). if above fails then OLS estimators are no longer the Best Linear Unbiased Estimators.
-While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (and the t-scores overestimated) when the autocorrelations of the errors at low lags are positive.
+While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (t-scores overestimated) when the autocorrelations of the errors at low lags are positive.
 		Test :  Durbin–Watson

 	5. Normality of residuals :